Chicago Fire (TV series)

 Chicago Fire is an American procedural drama series broadcast by NBC.
 The series was created by Derek Haas and Michael Brandt and the series is the first installment of the Chicago franchise.
-It stars Jesse Spencer, Taylor Kinney, Monica Raymund, Lauren German, Charlie Barnett, David Eigenberg, Teri Reeves, Eamonn Walker, Yuri Sardarov, Christian Stolte, Joe Miñoso, Kara Killmer, Dora Madison Burge, Steven R. McQueen, Miranda Rae Mayo, Annie Ilonzeh, Alberto Rosende, Daniel Kyri, Adriyan Rae, Hanako Greensmith, Jake Lockett, Jocelyn Hudon and Dermot Mulroney, it premiered on October 10, 2012.
-As of 29 October 2025, the series has aired 279 episodes.
-In April 2023, the series was renewed for a twelfth season, which premiered on January 17, 2024.
-In May 2025, the series was renewed for a fourteenth season which premiered on October 1, 2025.
+It stars Jesse Spencer, Taylor Kinney, Monica Raymund, Lauren German, Charlie Barnett, David Eigenberg, Teri Reeves, Eamonn Walker, Yuri Sardarov, Christian Stolte, Joe Miñoso, Kara Killmer, Dora Madison Burge, Steven R. McQueen, Miranda Rae Mayo, Annie Ilonzeh, Alberto Rosende, Daniel Kyri, Adriyan Rae, Hanako Greensmith, Jake Lockett, Jocelyn Hudon and Dermot Mulroney, and premiered on October 10, 2012.
+As of 13 May 2026, the series has aired 295 episodes.
+In March 2026, the series was renewed for a fifteenth season, which is set to premiere on October 7, 2026.

 Plot

-The show explores the professional and personal lives of the firefighters, rescue personnel, and paramedics of the Chicago Fire Department at the fictional Firehouse 51, home of the Engine 51, Truck 81, Rescue Squad 3 and Ambulance 61.
+The show explores the professional and personal lives of the firefighters, rescue personnel, and paramedics of the Chicago Fire Department at the fictional Firehouse 51, home of Engine 51, Truck 81, Rescue Squad 3 and Ambulance 61.

 Cast

-Main

 The bays and exterior set for Chicago Fire is the real-life Engine 18, but here they are marked for filming as Engine 51, Truck 81, Squad 3, and Ambulance 61.
 The distinctions among these different entities are a key element in the series.